MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 ![Deathstar](/images/deathstar/deathstar.jpg)

 A death star has a core.
 Around the core there is stuff.
 A DDD crafted death star would fall apart like a higher dimensional chocolate orange.
 The Death Star on the other hand might have segments - but if it does they are all heavily cross linked to aid its structural integrity.
 A well designed estate at enterprise scale has no such cohesion baked into it.
 Its survival and adaptability depends upon this and is achieved through domain events.
 It has isolation, a well defined structure to each part and a well defined value delivered by each part.
 The Death Star doesn't - it does on the other hand blow up moons.
-Most death star architecture on the other hand just blows up.
+The point being just because it blows shit up doesn't mean its efficient to work with.
+I mean an old guy with a stick strolled in and turned off the tractor beam without anyone noticing.

 ![Boom](/images/deathstar/boom.jpg)